 Your marketing team is your loudest amplifier of brand content, but when executed correctly your advocates can be louder.

 Attract, Engage, Delight means aligning your marketing, sales and service teams around providing outstanding service in their content, conversations and interactions.
 You must first understand what motivates your prospects and customers to make it easy for people to find the answers they need.
 By providing a solution through helpful content you are qualifying yourself before you enter any business agreement.
-This will help you achieve sustainable growth by paying attention to the needs of the customer, what their pain points are and why you’re best qualified to help them.
+By rereading this small business guide to inbound marketing you are helping yourself achieve sustainable growth.
+This will get you paying attention to the needs of the customer, what their pain points are and why you’re best qualified to help them.